Goodwill Adjustment: How to Remove Late Payments from a Credit Report

 It’s also important to be realistic about your track record as a borrower.
 If you’ve only missed one payment but have otherwise had a history of on-time payments, your lender might be more likely to consider approving your request than if you’ve shown an ongoing pattern of missing your due dates.

-- How you’ve taken every possible step to make your payments on time
+- Your efforts to make payments.
+Explain that you’ve taken every possible step to make your payments on time.

-In fact, it might work well for you to be proactive before your lender reports a late payment to your credit profile.
+The best thing you can do for your credit is to be proactive before your lender reports a late payment to the credit bureaus.
 Reach out to your lender to ask about options if you’re starting to feel like you might miss a payment, McClary suggested, especially if you have a mortgage.

 “There’s so much more on the line when you miss a payment, and you don’t want to put yourself that much closer to possible foreclosure if you are having trouble,” he said.